Data Policy

 3. Scope

-This policy on handling RD applies to all actors and research projects at ZALF and to all research data collected or generated at ZALF.
+This policy on handling research data applies to all actors and research projects at ZALF and to all research data collected or generated at ZALF.
 Specific agreements with third-party funders take precedence over this policy.

-To ensure the reusability of RD, the guideline on good scientific practice in the Leibniz Association and, in the case of personal data, ZALF's data protection policy must be observed and documented in the DMP.
+To ensure the reusability of research data, the guideline on good scientific practice in the Leibniz Association and, in the case of personal data, the ZALF data protection guideline must be observed and documented in the DMP.

-All RD are subject to the existing copyright, usage and exploitation rights within the meaning of the legal provisions.
-ZALF holds the usage rights to RD.
-ZALF supports the publication of and open access to RD insofar as this is not prevented by legal provisions, funding conditions or contractual agreements with third parties.
+All research data are subject to the existing copyright, usage and exploitation rights within the meaning of the statutory provisions.
+ZALF holds the right of use of research data.
+ZALF supports the publication of and free access to research data unless statutory provisions, funding conditions or contractual agreements with third parties prevent this.

-ZALF's RD are provided with a licensing model that defines access rights and restrictions.
-Special obligations arise for reasons of confidentiality and with regard to data protection provisions under the GDPR, the Federal Data Protection Act and sector-specific regulations.
+ZALF's research data are provided with a licensing model that defines access rights and reservations.
+Special obligations arise for reasons of confidentiality and with regard to data protection provisions in accordance with the GDPR, the BDSG and special statutory regulations.

-With the entry into force of this policy, all research projects are required to prepare a DMP as early as possible, submit it to the RDM working group and keep it up to date.
+Upon entry into force of this policy, all research projects are obliged to create a DMP at the earliest possible time, hand it over to the FDM working group and keep it up to date.

-All actors involved in the collection of RD are responsible for their correctness and quality.
+All actors involved in collecting research data are responsible for its correctness and quality.

-All RD are published in the ZALF repository or other qualified infrastructures after an appropriate embargo period has expired.
-When RD are published in external infrastructures, the RDM working group must be informed and metadata for those RD must be provided.
+All research data are published after a reasonable embargo period in the ZALF repository or other qualified infrastructures.
+When research data are published in external infrastructures, the FDM working group must be informed and metadata on these data must be handed over.

 6. Responsibilities

-The Executive Board is responsible for establishing and amending this policy as well as setting strategic goals for RDM.
-The Executive Board ensures that appropriate resources for RDM and the infrastructure required to implement this policy are available to all actors.
+The Board of Directors is responsible for establishing and amending this policy and for setting the strategic goals of research data management.
+The Board ensures that suitable resources for research data management and the infrastructure necessary to implement this policy are available to all actors.

-The Data Protection Officer advises and supports on questions and adjustments regarding data protection provisions under the GDPR, the Federal Data Protection Act and sector-specific regulations.
+The Data Protection Officer advises and supports on questions and adjustments regarding data protection provisions in accordance with the GDPR, the BDSG and special statutory regulations.

-The RDM and DIS working groups support the actors in creating DMPs and administering them, structuring RD, transferring them to the ZALF repository, describing them with metadata, complying with embargo periods and publishing RD, and they provide the infrastructure required for this.
+The FDM and DIS working groups support the actors in creating and managing DMPs, structuring research data, transferring it to the ZALF repository, describing it with metadata, complying with embargo periods and publishing research data, and provide the necessary infrastructure.

-All leaders of research projects as well as researchers working on their own responsibility are responsible for implementing and complying with this policy.
+All leaders of research projects as well as independently working researchers are responsible for implementing and complying with this policy.

 References